vanesascode/vanesascode_portfolio/README.md

 I started a [draft](https://www.figma.com/file/r7XnJWCM3NpFsQg2ummezz/Portfolio-vanesascode?type=design&node-id=0-1&mode=design&t=vmmyR1jeUsWMg7Bm-0) with `FIGMA`, in order to put on 'paper' the ideas I had been collecting over the previous days, and to start trying some visual structure.
 Also helped for the structured of pages the website was going to have.
 It was a basic draft though, since I am not a professional designer.

 Then I had to test the framework and languages that will help me build this project.
 I first wanted to use VITE and Typescript.
-However, even though I was not very familiar yet with `NEXT`, I prefered to use it best, because of its better performance and stability of the routes.
+However, even though I was not very familiar yet with `NEXT`, I prefered to use it best, because of its better configuration and performance, and its great `file based routing`, which is better that react-router.

 And also, in the end, I used `Javascript`.
 This is because I really wanted to use the TSparticles library for this project and it is not very well documented for Typescript, so I spent a lot of time trying to make it work with Typescript but gave up.
 Also, I thought that this being probably one of my biggest projects, I was going to be more comfortable with Javascript.
 I will have plenty of time later on to fill this portfolio with other projects using Typescript!